 In this section we remove the restrictions to finitely axiomatizable theories and countable languages.
-We prove actual equality of the Hanf number studied here (for any theory) with a Löwenheim number of second order logic; the cost is that we must move into infinitary second order logic and allow relation constants (i.e. predicate symbols other than equality) in the vocabulary of the second order sentence.
+In Theorem 4.12 we prove actual equality of the Hanf number studied here (for any triple of theories and types of any cardinality) with a Löwenheim number of second order logic; the cost is that we must move into infinitary second order logic and (in the proof) allow relation constants (i.e. predicate symbols other than equality) in the vocabulary of the second order sentence.